SysLog Class

 SSLServerCert Property (SysLog Class)

-This property includes the server certificate for the last established connection.
+The server certificate for the last established connection.

 Syntax